HR-CMGT/PRG04-2024-2025/snippets/physics.md

     onPreUpdate(engine, delta) {
         if (engine.input.keyboard.isHeld(Keys.D)) {
             this.body.applyLinearImpulse(new Vector(15 * delta, 0))
+            // alternatief, links en rechts lopen met velocity
+            // this.vel = new Vector(10, this.vel.y)
         }

         if (engine.input.keyboard.isHeld(Keys.A)) {
             this.body.applyLinearImpulse(new Vector(-15 * delta, 0))
+            // alternatief, links en rechts lopen met velocity
+            // this.vel = new Vector(-10, this.vel.y)
         }

-        if (this.grounded) {
         if (engine.input.keyboard.wasPressed(Keys.Space)) {
             this.body.applyLinearImpulse(new Vector(0, -250 * delta))
-                this.grounded = false           // grounded weer op true zetten na collision met ground

-                // alternatief voor springen met velocity
-                // this.vel = new Vector(this.vel.x, this.vel.y - 400)
-            }
         }
     }
 }